 Chen Palmer has 20 years experience in interfacing with government and the government sector, which we draw upon to help organisations.
-Our specialist team led by Partners Mai Chen and James Dunne can give you specialist advice on the "who, what, where, when, why and how" of government to directly advocate to decision-makers.
+Our specialist team led by Mai Chen can give you specialist advice on the "who, what, where, when, why and how" of government to directly advocate to decision-makers.
 We are adept at providing strategic advice to our clients on how to maximise government relationships and increase your profile with decision-makers.

 We can help you engage with government and parliament on:

 We have experience in helping citizens and businesses to engage effectively with the Government and other stakeholders, including: